greenhas/spg_website/content/Communities/2022-11-02-Someone's-paying.md

 ---
 date: 2022-11-02T12:24:37-04:00
-title: "🔗linkblog: my thoughts on 'Amazon Drivers Are Still Peeing in Bottles'"
+title: "🔗 linkblog: my thoughts on 'Amazon Drivers Are Still Peeing in Bottles'"
 tags: ["link","Communities","Amazon"]
 ---
 Someone's paying the price for the convenience of shopping on Amazon.